Ordisoftware/Hebrew-Letters/README.md

   `Ordisoftware.Hebrew.Letters.exe [word]`

-All diacritics are removed and if the word can't be processed or does not match the expected encoding, nothing is done.
+Note: all diacritics are removed and if the word can't be processed or does not match the expected encoding, nothing is done.

 ## Keyboard shortcuts